7 ‘Out of the Crowd’ Camping Locations in Kerala

 Kerala is a desirable place, with tranquil backwaters, exotic wildlife, mesmerizing tea estates, lush green landscapes, swaying coconut trees along the shoreline and sweetly beckoning hill stations.
+Camping Locations in Kerala provide details to a traveller.

 If you have been through all the spots that have been advertised as Kerala’s most favored tourist spots, how about taking an off-beaten path this time?
 In fact, it would be a great decision too, as Kerala has just been honored with 10 awards in the tourism sector!